- Adding walnuts to your daily diet may lead to a significant boost in overall diet quality

 Several of the studies already featured noted that participants added walnuts to their diets daily but didn’t gain any weight as a result.
 Taking this a step further, walnuts may even help you to lose weight as long as you don’t overeat them.

-In one review of 31 trials, those whose diets included extra nuts or nuts substituted for other foods lost about 1.4 extra pounds and half an inch from their waists.18 Eating walnuts are also associated with increased satiety after just three days.19 Research presented at the 6th International Congress on Vegetarian Nutrition also highlighted nuts’ role in helping to reduce your risk of obesity.
+In one review of 31 trials, those whose diets included extra nuts or nuts substituted for other foods lost about 1.4 extra pounds and half an inch from their waists.18 Eating walnuts is also associated with increased satiety after just three days.19 Research presented at the 6th International Congress on Vegetarian Nutrition also highlighted nuts’ role in helping to reduce your risk of obesity.
 As reported in the Epoch Times:20

 “[Purdue University’s Professor of Foods and Nutrition Dr. Richard] Mattes claims that nuts can actually suppress both the appetite and the brain’s desire for food, which can lead people to overeat even when they’re full.